spicysomtam/word-count-beam-dataflow/README.md

 Google docs clearly need updating as the `getOutput` part of the code is not in their docs.

-I give up on this and move onto Flex Templates.
+I gave up on this and moved onto Flex Templates.
 You are welcome to check this out again, follow instructions, and get it working.

 ## Dataflow flex template